Delta doesn’t buy many new planes. It sees more profit in acquiring used airframes and retrofitting newer systems and interiors.

 The meal was very good except that the beef was overdone which often happens on planes.
 The presentation of the food and the service from the FA was terrific.
 I appreciated the fact that Delta has abandoned the faux wood trays it used for serving meals in business class.

-Delta now uses clear plastic trays (appetizer, soup and salad only) that show the cloth underneath.
+Delta now uses clear plastic trays (appetizer, soup and salad only) on the first meal service and arrival meal that show the cloth underneath.

 There was a decent selection of snacks in the galley.
 Delta could do much better with presentation of snacks and beverages though.